Flamenco/stackeditpro/Grav Connector.md

 The report show what has been added, removed, and modified.

 ## Push Your Changes
 Only new and modified files and directories on the StackEditPro workspace will be updated on the Grav server.
+This is a one-way sync that modifies, but never removes server data.

 # Issues
-* Grav sites must support valid https.
+* For security reasons, Grav sites must support valid https.
+You may run in
 # TODO
 * Allow deleting, renaming, and moving pages from StackEditPro.
 * Show server-only files.
 * Add refactoring features.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxNDM2MjM5NTAsMTgxNTA1OTExLC04Nz
+eyJoaXN0b3J5IjpbODg5NzU0NDI0LC0yMTQzNjIzOTUwLDE4MT
-czMzkzMDEsLTQxMjAyMTA5MSwxMDQ0MzI3NTk1LC0xMjgwMzU5
+UwNTkxMSwtODc3MzM5MzAxLC00MTIwMjEwOTEsMTA0NDMyNzU5
-ODEzLDE2Nzg2ODQ3ODgsLTE5NTgwODgzMTQsLTE4NzA3NTE3ND
+NSwtMTI4MDM1OTgxMywxNjc4Njg0Nzg4LC0xOTU4MDg4MzE0LC
-AsLTEzNTk3OTI0MjIsMTM3MjMzMjkwOCwxOTIzMDQ1NTY0LDUy
+0xODcwNzUxNzQwLC0xMzU5NzkyNDIyLDEzNzIzMzI5MDgsMTky
-ODI2MzQ3NywtMTc4MjIwNDAxNCwtMzE2NzI1NTgyLDEwOTQ2Mj
+MzA0NTU2NCw1MjgyNjM0NzcsLTE3ODIyMDQwMTQsLTMxNjcyNT
-cyNzgsNTIzMTQxNDQ3LDI2NjYxNDA5NiwzMzg4OTg3MDQsLTYx
+U4MiwxMDk0NjI3Mjc4LDUyMzE0MTQ0NywyNjY2MTQwOTYsMzM4
-OTY0MTkwNF19
+ODk4NzA0XX0=
 -->